-The huge demand for direct care professionals, no licensing requirements, and short-term training requirements make nursing assisting one of the most sought after professions in Wisconsin.
-Through a contract with the Wisconsin Department of Health Services, Pearson Vue manages the testing and certification of nurse aides.
-The American Red Cross schedules and administers the exam at regional testing centers and in-facility sites throughout the state.
-A prospective nurse aide must complete a state-approved training program comprising of at least 88 hours of classroom instruction and 32 hours of clinical practice before applying for the NNAAP exam.
+The huge demand for direct care professionals, no licensing requirements, and short-term training requirements make nursing assisting one of the most sought-after professions in Wisconsin.
+Through a contract with the Wisconsin Department of Health Services, D&S Diversified Technologies LLP- Headmaster LLP manages the testing and certification of nurse aides.
+A prospective nurse aide must complete a state-approved training program comprising of at least 75 hours of instruction including 16 hours of clinical practice before applying for the NNAAP exam.
 New nurse aide candidates must pass both parts of the exam within one year of graduating from the nurse aide training program.
 There is no restriction on the number of times a candidate can take the exam within the one-year period.

-How to Apply for the NNAAP Exam Wisconsin
+How to Apply for the NNAAP Exam in Wisconsin

 The following is a list of the eligibility routes to apply for the NNAAP exam or direct placement on the Wisconsin Registry.

 Submit a copy of your certificate of completion with your NNAAP application if you successfully completed a nurse aide training program and have never been registered as a nurse aide.
 You must pass both parts of the exam within one year of completing the training program.
 You can retake the exam as many times as it takes to succeed in the one-year period.
 However, if you do not pass the exam within one year, you must enroll in another nurse aide training program.